Free Childcare for working parents with children aged 9 months to reception

-- Children of eligible working parents aged 9 months up to reception age – (a maximum) 30 hours free childcare per week, for 38 weeks a year
+Children of eligible working parents aged 9 months up to reception age can receive up to 30 hours free childcare per week, for 38 weeks a year.

 Who is eligible?